BZIvanov/Learning-SQL/SQL/stored-programs.md

 DROP FUNCTION GetFavoriteFruit;
 ```

+## Events

+Events are executed according to event scheduler.

 ## Triggers

 Triggers are executed automatically, when DML operation like insert, update or delete is executed.